12 Top Tips in 2022 for Saving Money on Energy Bills

 Tip 3 – How to get more out of your Stove – Stove Fan – Similar to the Radfan the stove fan works on the same principle.
 As your stove gets hotter the blades on the stove fan rotate and blow the hot air into the centre of the room and thus the room will heat up faster and be more comfortable to relax in on cold winter nights.

 Tip 4 – Educate yourself in wasted energy using electricity monitors – It has never been a more important time to understand your energy usage and get a handle on potential wastage.
-A plug in energy monitor will help you monitor the energy costs associated with individual electrical appliances whilst the Efergy Elite will give you a breakdown of both the real time energy usage.
-The Efergy Engage Hub allows you to monitor energy usage even when you are not on site through an App.
+A plug in energy monitor will help you monitor the energy costs associated with individual electrical appliances whilst the Efergy Engage Hub (currently on special offer) will give you a breakdown of both the real time energy usage and the amount you have used since you last reset it for the whole house.
+It even allows you to monitor energy usage when you are not site through an App.

 Tip 5 – Insulate window glass on old windows – Replacing windows can be a costly business and Window Glazing Film is a great temporary solution for anyone on a budget looking to add a layer of insulation to their windows and conserve energy in their home.